 But there are fears and concerns around it.
 If digital money is to be used, then digital money has to be controlled by the central bank.
 That is the wish of various countries.
 Financial sovereignty lies with the central banks and the state, and they want to keep it that way.

 Blockchain could be considered for implementation, but we are not certain at all so far.
-There are still many uncertainties, but central bank money is definitely one of the Blockchain Trends 2021 because it is only a matter of time before digital money becomes mass adoption.
+There are still many uncertainties, but central bank money is definitely one of the Blockchain Trends in 2023 because it is only a matter of time before digital money becomes mass adoption.

-The supply chain grapples with many problems and struggles with paper-heavy processes.
+The Supply Chain grapples with many problems and struggles with paper-heavy processes.
 Interconnecting goods flow and logistics are one of the main issues.
-It is especially challenging with a global supply chain involving cross-borders, making the works of logistic people and partner logistic people difficult.
+It is especially challenging with a global supply chain involving cross-borders, making the work of logistic and partner logistic people difficult.

 Optimized supply chains are not just about cost-optimization of goods shipment.
-It helps in creating a uniform system, mapped as a digital twin and stored permanently in a secure, distributed database.
+It helps create a uniform system, mapped as a digital twin and stored permanently in a secure, distributed database.

 As a distributed ledger, it is easy to record and store large volumes of data and grant access to every single detail to a predefined target group.
 All transactions happening between different parties are stored on the central ledger.